Alcohol And Low Sex Drive

 The Beauty Of Sober Sex

 “I’m still dealing with linking myself to the bodily and emotional elements of lovemaking.
-Intimacy is difficult for me due to the fact that I frequently hid behind the veil of booze in previous relationships and even hookups.
+Intimacy is difficult for me because I frequently hid behind the veil of booze in previous relationships and even hookups.
 Now that booze is totally out of my life.
 I’m dealing with the fact that I find it terrifying to be psychologically intimate with a man.

 Eye contact, pillow talk, even gentle teasing & flirting are more of a challenge than the physical act of lovemaking.”, Tawny